 Cost of Buying a House in New York

-Wowza!
-As you can see, if you are looking for affordable housing, New York is not the place to be.
+As you can see, if you are looking for affordable housing, New York is a tough place to be.

 Cost of Utilities in New York